Preventing financial crime

 A client that has provided false or stolen documentation or information and the relevant person proposes to continue to deal with that client.

 A transaction is complex and unusually large, unusual patterns of transactions or transactions which have no apparent economic or legal purpose.

 We must conduct ongoing monitoring of the business relationship with our clients, including the scrutiny of transactions undertaken throughout the course of the relationship and keeping due diligence information up to date.
-It is important to note here that ShareIn are ultimately accountable from a ML/TF perspective, however standard KYC checks are also completed by a third party MangoPay who are our investment intermediary.
+It is important to note here that ShareIn are ultimately accountable from a ML/TF perspective, however standard KYC checks are also completed by third party electronic service providers.

 5.1.8.
 Customer Due Diligence

 The CDD and monitoring obligations on firms under both legislation and regulation are designed to make it more difficult for the financial services industry to be used for money laundering or terrorist financing.
 Firms also need to know who their customers are to guard against fraud, and the risk of committing offences under POCA and the Terrorism Act, relating to the above.

 Therefore we need to carry out customer due diligence and monitoring for two main reasons: